hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 }
 ```

+#### Roster Map

+A States API map `Roster Map` (separate from the PBJ Map modeled above) will be introduced.
-The map of rosters will be stored in the state as a PBJ map of Key `hash` and value `Roster`.
+It will contain keys which will be the hash of the roster (of type `byte`) and values of type `Roster`.

-The `Roster` value is modeled as previously shown.
+This map will store all candidate and active rosters.
+It will be an implementation of `ReadableKVState<>` and `WriteableKVState<>` interfaces.

+The `byte` key of the Roster Map will be of the widely used type `com.hedera.pbj.runtime.io.buffer.Bytes`.

 #### Roster State